openhab/openhab-linuxpkg/README.md

-# openhab-linuxpkg

-Repo for Linux deb packages
+# Project for building and releasing openHAB 2 Linux deb packages

-This project is work in progress and not yet production ready.

 ## Warning